Infopost | 2022.11.19

 I don't want to post more Elon faces, but Stable Diffusion did such a good job with the memes that I have to post em.
 We're sadly missing a Boat Elon (best Elon).

-thumbnail Stable Diffusion Elon Musk Twitter bird on shoulder
+thumbnail Stable Diffusion Elon Musk Twitter cyberpunk

 Holidays